Basic functions

 doc("euclid")

-If you don't know exactly the name of a function you can use
+If you don't know exactly the name of a function you can also pass a

 Example: